threatcode/threat-ci-pipeline/README.md

 This verifies the Debian buildds can build your package correctly when building for other architectures that the one you uploaded in or in case a binNMU is needed or you want to do source-only uploads.

-To test this two additional build jobs are available for you to include in your `gitlab-ci.yml` file:
+The default `pipeline-jobs.yml` does this automatically based on the contents of `debian/control`, but if you manually define the jobs to run, you also need to include the `build-any` and `build-all` jobs manually as well:

 ```yaml
 build-any: